Catchabox/iptables-rule-reboot-cleaner/README.md

 DOCKER-USER -s 172.20.0.0/16 -d 127.0.0.1 -j ACCEPT
 ``````

-You don't need to add `iptables -I` in front of it for it to take effect
+Note: You don't need to add `iptables -I` in front of it to make it work!